Hallelujah78/crossword-app/NOTES.md

         - it initializes props of each Clue
         - it returns the clues array
           - note: initializeGrid does nothing with the clues array and state is not set, so it does nothing?
+          - ~~remove createClues call~~ DONE
       - it returns the newGrid
+- after the first render, a useEffect calls `initializeApp(gridState, setClueList, setGridState)` which does the following:
+  - it calls setClueNumbers
+    - this has already been called in initializeGrid
+    - this is probably not doing anything and is duplicaton
+      - we built the app iteratively, so at some point these duplicate calls may have made sense
+    - ~~remove setClueNumbers call from initializeApp~~